Constraining active-sterile neutrino transition magnetic moments at DUNE near and far detectors: Results

 \subsection{Global picture}

 Let us now summarise various constraints and sensitivities on the HNL dipole portal and set our results for the DUNE FD and ND in the global context.
 In \cref{fig:global-pic-e,fig:global-pic-mu,fig:global-pic-tau} we show the landscape of current constraints and projected sensitivities of \(d_\alpha\) versus \(M_4\).\footnote{The magnetic moments of SM neutrinos may also lead to observable corrections in all kinds of neutrino experiments and some astronomical and cosmological processes.
 The relevant discussions and stringent limits can be found in \cite{Giunti:2014ixa,Giunti:2015gga}.} Constraints from previous experiments are shaded with solid boundaries and sensitivities based on future experiments and estimated exclusions (for which there is no rigorous background/selection-efficiency analysis) are shown with dashed lines except for the DUNE ND and FD (being highlighted in solid lines), the results of this work.
+In order to illustrate the impact of background events, our results are presented as a band, showing the region with 2 to 20 events/year.
+Using signal/$\sqrt{\text{background}} \approx 2$ this would correspond to a 95\%~C.L.\ sensitivity over 5 years for the range of 25 to 2500 background events.
+As discussed above, background and efficiency considerations will be rather different for the different classes of events (outside/inside coherent/inside incoherent), a subtlety which we ignore here.
+A detailed study along these lines is beyond the scope of this work; nevertheless the bands shown in the figures of this section gives a rough indication of the potential impact of background events or selection efficiencies.